Have you ever thought of holiday travel as therapy?

 Your answer may be a quick and resounding, “NO!”.

 Your version of holiday travel is probably as stressful as the scene in “Home Alone” where everyone wakes up late and runs around the house in complete and total chaos.

-If you haven’t seen “Home Alone” borrow it from your local library.
+If you haven’t seen “Home Alone” borrow the Blu-Ray or DVD from your local library.

 (That’s a free money saving tip from me to you.)

 When you get to the scene I mentioned, you will probably feel the stress of the McCallister family.

 When I worked full-time in the corporate world, the weeks between Thanksgiving and Christmas went by so quickly, they almost seemed non-existent.

 Let me give you a glimpse into my former Thanksgiving holiday schedule:

 Close of business was 1:00 p.m. but that did not mean it was the end of my day.